lewonade/mediashare-channelpoints/README.md

 Follow the instructions below to set up and run the application:

-1. Create the actual vue.js files needed for this application.
+1. Create the actual vue.js files needed for this application in Visual Studio.

   >vue create mediashare-channelpoints